Garrett and the Oakland Golden Grizzlies visit conference foe Wright State

 Fairborn, Ohio; Monday, 7 p.m.
 EST

-BOTTOM LINE: Wright State plays Oakland in a matchup of Horizon League teams.
+BOTTOM LINE: Wright State takes on Oakland in a matchup of Horizon League teams.

-The Golden Grizzlies are 2-0 against Horizon League opponents.
-Oakland is ninth in the Horizon League with 7.9 offensive rebounds per game led by Isaac Garrett averaging 2.3.
+The Golden Grizzlies have gone 2-0 against Horizon League opponents.
+Oakland ranks ninth in the Horizon League with 7.9 offensive rebounds per game led by Isaac Garrett averaging 2.3.

-Wright State scores 77.7 points per game, 6.3 fewer points than the 84.0 Oakland allows.
-Oakland averages 7.5 made 3-pointers per game this season, 1.7 more made shots on average than the 5.8 per game Wright State gives up.
+Wright State is shooting 47.9% from the field this season, 0.5 percentage points lower than the 48.4% Oakland allows to opponents.
+Oakland has shot at a 47.7% clip from the field this season, 3.2 percentage points above the 44.5% shooting opponents of Wright State have averaged.

 The Raiders and Golden Grizzlies face off Monday for the first time in Horizon League play this season.